emberjs/guides/source/testing/testing-controllers.md

 Sometimes controllers have dependencies on other controllers.
 This is accomplished by injecting one controller into another.
 For example, here are two simple controllers.
 The `CommentsController` uses the `PostController` via `inject`:

+> You can follow along by generating your own controller with `ember generate
+> controller post`, and `ember generate controller comments`.

 ```app/controllers/post.js
 export default Ember.Controller.extend({